 I went to China Communication University and have a degree in Media Management.
 In China I taught Chinese to foreigners before I moved to the U.S.

 I’ve been teaching Chinese at TIA since 2012.
 I have traveled to Thailand, Japan, Korea, China and around the U.S. I cannot give a direct translation but my favorite quote is something like this; “If I walk with two other people, I can learn from at least one of them.”
 It shows humility and the willingness to learn from different people, regardless of their age, background or beliefs.

 Jeannette Cannon – Title 1 Reading Interventionist

-I went to school at Tempe High School, Northern Arizona University and the University of Arizona.
+I went to school at Northern Arizona University and the University of Arizona.
 I decided to become a teacher because I love school, I love learning, I love kids, and I love being in a community environment.
-I have visited t continents and about 20-25 states.
+I have visited 5 continents and about 22 states.
 I grew up in a military family.
-I lived overseas 9 years and I play clarinet and saxophone.
+I lived overseas for 9 years, and I play clarinet and saxophone.
 I want to be remembered for promoting love of reading.
 “Live, learn, read!”

 Ruth Ana Smith – East Spanish/NSLP